draganajerkovic/demoqa.com-testing/README.md

 # demoqa.com-testing

-*Project: testing of demoqa.com website
+*Project: ongoing testing of demoqa.com website

-*First stage of testing: test features of the elements tab
+*First stage of testing: test features of the elements tab (in progress)

 *tests are intepended from one another